We need you!

 Even working on small tasks can have a big impact: taking care of them allows experienced developers work on advanced tasks, instead of spending time on those simple tasks.

 For a multi-faceted project like LilyPond, sometimes it’s tough to know where to begin.
-In addition to the avenues proposed below, you can send an e-mail to the Frog meister letting him know your skill set and asking how you can help or proposing a project.
-He’ll be able to give you guidance on how to get started.
+In addition to the avenues proposed below, you can send an e-mail to the email@example.com mailing list, and we’ll help you to get started.

 No programming skills required!

-- Bug reporting: help users create proper Bug reports, and/or join the Bug Squad to organize Issues.
+- Bug reporting: help users create proper バグ報告, and/or join the Bug Squad to organize Issues.

 - Documentation: small changes can be proposed by following the guidelines for Documentation suggestions.

 - LilyPond Snippet Repository (LSR): create and fix snippets following the guidelines in Adding and editing snippets.

 - Discussions, reviews, and testing: the developers often ask for feedback about new documentation, potential syntax changes, and testing new features.
 Please contribute to these discussions!